gabby-m056/mpie-p11-getting-started/README.md

 To finish the task, try and edit the parameters of some Game Objects while the scene is running (you may need to switch from the ‘Game View’ tab to the ‘Scene View’ tab to do this) and observe what happens.

 ## Task 5: Adding a Bouncing Sphere to the Scene
-In the lecture, you saw how to create a simple ‘physics-enabled’ bouncing ball Game Object.
-To complete this practical, follow the steps below to add a similar sphere to the Robot Lab scene:
+In the lecture, you saw how to add components to a Game Object.
+To complete this practical, follow the steps below to create a Bouncy Ball:

 1. Create a new game object using a sphere primitive (Game Object → 3D Object → Sphere)
 2. Rename the new object to be called ‘Bouncy Ball’
-3. Add a ‘Rigidbody’ physics component to the object, so that it obeys the laws of physics
+3. Add a ‘Rigidbody’ physics component to the object, so that it obeys the laws of physics (Add Component → Physics → Rigidbody)
 4. Create a new ‘Physic Material’ (Assets → Create → Physic Material) and set its bounciness to 1
 5. Assign your physic material to your sphere’s ‘Sphere Collider’